 The vibrant and striking shape of pineapples appear all across fast and high fashion.
 On shot glasses, birthday cards, and stationary.
-The ability to get freshly grown pineapples still ripe for cheap pairs nicely with the current whimsical meaning of pineapples, which symbolise positivity and friendliness.
+The ability to get freshly grown ripe pineapples in pretty much any grocery store pairs nicely with the current whimsical meaning of pineapples, which symbolise positivity and friendliness.

 If we refer to trend tracking sites like Trend Bible, we can see a definite modern correlation between the meaning of pineapple and the summer Olympics in Brazil, where the ‘King-Pine’ truly returned to it’s birthplace along the Brazilian coast as a symbol for hospitality and openness.

-Modern pineapple symbolism sits nicely with the modern love for vacations and getways.
+Overall, modern pineapple symbolism sits nicely with the modern love for vacations and getaways.
 For infinite sun and vibrant colour.
-This idea is not so far away from the early adopters of pineapple – a little slide of heaven.
+This idea is not so far away from the early adopters of pineapple – a little slice of heaven.